jackzulaa/DBA_SCRIPTS/README.md

 # DBA_SCRIPTS
-Oracle database scripts for oracle dba
+Oracle database scripts for oracle dba this cripts are for the dba users who want to make life easier